unfoldingWord-dev/Resource-Container/docs/linking.rst

 Bible References
 ^^^^^^^^^^^^^^^^

-Bible references in any RC should be automatically converted into resolvable links according to the linking rules for **book** resource types.
+Bible references in any RC may be automatically converted into resolvable links according to the linking rules for **book** resource types.
-Of course, if the reference is already a link nothing needs to be done.
+Of course, if the biblical reference is already a link nothing needs to be done.

 Conversion of biblical references are limited to those resources that have been indexed on the users' device.
-Conversion should be performed based on any one of the following:
+Conversion should be performed if in the text either of the following conditions is satisfied:

-- a case *insensitive* match of the entire project title.
+- a case *insensitive* match of the entire project title. e.g. ``Genesis`` is found in the text.
 - a start case (first letter is uppercase) match of the project :ref:`identifier` e.g. ``Gen``.

 For each case above there must be a valid ``chapter:verse`` reference immediately after the matching word separated a single white space.